zachboehnlein/P-LCommentary/README.md

 Sales +$XM favorable to PIIIa on a CC basis
 MSNT: +$XM favorable to Projection on a CC basis, driven by Division1 +$XM, Division2 +$XM, Division3 +$XM, Division4 +$XM.
 Slightly offset by Division5 ($XM) and Division6 ($XM)

+We do most of the formating to output this via email in Azure logic apps, but the rest of the Pyspark code in databricks gets us to a point where we can do that.

 Note: Some data is taken out/replaced for privacy reasons